 In July 2010, the company purchased the U.S. assets and the right to market and sell tankless water heaters in North America from Takagi Industrial Co, Ltd (Takagi) of Fuji-city, Shizuoka, Japan for \$5.5 million.
 Through the venture, the company offers a full line of tankless water heaters under its own brands in association with the Takagi brand.
-Takagi is included in the North America segment.
+The company's Takagi activity is included in the North America segment.